 The Best Herbs For Anxiety Relief

-1) Valerian root
+1. Valerian root

 I have personally tried both tea and tincture of valerian root and it’s the first herb I would choose to soothe my anxiety.

 Not only does it calm you instantly, but it will also calm down your whole nervous system, which tends to get VERY active when you’re experiencing anxiety attacks (oh trust me, I know…).

-- You must not take it during pregnancy or breast-feeding
+- You must not take it during pregnancy or breastfeeding;

-- It is not suitable for kids
+- It is not suitable for kids;

-- Avoid using it before any activity that requires being alert (because valerian might cause drowsiness)
+- Avoid using it before any activity that requires being alert (because valerian might cause drowsiness);

-- Do not use it with other sleep-inducing medicine
+- Do not use it with other sleep-inducing medicine.

-Plenty of research has proved that lavender is very effective herb for anxiety because it is one of the most effective herbs for when you need to calm down, relax and have a better night’s sleep.
+Plenty of research has proved that lavender is a very effective herb for anxiety because it is one of the most effective herbs for when you need to calm down, relax and have a better night’s sleep.

-You can use lavender oil as aromatherapy ingredient, mix it with another oil for a soothing massage, add some of the lavender oil to your bath, or even take it in a tea form.
+You can use lavender oil as an aromatherapy ingredient, mix it with another oil for a soothing massage, add some of the lavender oil to your bath, or even take it in a tea form.